 - “This isn’t how this is supposed to be…”

 - My mother has made receiving blankets for my angels, bought me a personalized ring and is currently making them all blankets embroidered with their names and birth dates.

 - My friend sent ornaments for my girls.
-She lives 9 hours away and my daughters where in the NICU so it was hard to be there in person.
+She lives 9 hours away and my daughters were in the NICU so it was hard to be there in person.
 She also wished them both their monthly birthdays.
-About a month into our NICU journey she came to visit and just stayed at the hospital me me.
-We are 2.5 years out and she still asked how I’m doing and talks about me angel with me.
+About a month into our NICU journey she came to visit and just stayed at the hospital with me.
+We are 2.5 years out and she still asked how I’m doing and talks about my angel with me.
 She’s the only person (friend or family) that still does.

 - They talk about her and include her.